nest/nest-simulator/doc/installation/linux_install.rst

    * - ``NEST_PYTHON_PREFIX``
      - The path where the PyNEST bindings are installed.
    * - ``PYTHONPATH``
      - Search path for non-standard Python module locations.
-Will be prepended to or created to if it does not exist.
+Will be prepended to or created if it does not exist.
    * - ``PATH``
      - Search path for binaries.
 Will be prepended to or created to if it does not exist.
    * - ``LD_LIBRARY_PATH``